openstack-archive/kolla-kubernetes/doc/source/mariadb-guide.rst

 Overview
 ========

-`MariaDB <https://mariadb.org/>_ is the default persistant storage option for `a Kolla-Kubernetes cluster.
+`MariaDB <https://mariadb.org/>_ is the default persistent storage option for `a Kolla-Kubernetes cluster.

 Preparation and Deployment